StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/honoring-and-obeying-parents/higher.md

 If you are still living with your parents and financially dependent upon them, the relationship is different than if you are out on your own and independent.
 It is right and proper for people to be able to run their households with authority -- and if you don't like it, well, God surely has a reason for you being there.

 Once you are your own person more, your parents have less justified say in what it is you do.
-None of the Bible verses make this distinction in particular (i.e., they don't seem to explicitly make considerations in the relationship a function of childrens' independence), but it is more or less common sense.
+None of the Bible passages make this distinction in particular (i.e., they don't seem to explicitly make considerations in the relationship a function of childrens' independence), but it is more or less common sense.

 We never outgrow the obligation to respect our parents and act deferentially towards them.